gdsfactory/gdsfactory/README.md

 bash install.sh
 ```

-# Tests
+## Tests

-You can run tests with pytests.
+You can run tests with `pytest`.
 This will run 3 types of tests:

-- pytest will test any functions in the `pp` package that start with `test_`
+- pytest will test any function in the `pp` package that starts with `test_`
 - test_factory: builds all components in the component_type2factory in `pp/components/__init__.py` and checks that the geometric hash is the same
     - any changes in the library need to be approved by running the function `lock_components_with_changes` in `pp/tests/test_factory.py`
 - regressions tests: makes sures no unwanted regressions happen.
 Need to approve changes by running `make test-force` from the repo root directory.